-- 254. In April, staff told the Sacklers that Purdue employed 412 sales reps and had made dramatic progress promoting higher doses: "for the first time since January 2008, OxyContin 80mg strength tablets exceeded the 40mg strength."
+254. In April, staff told the Sacklers that Purdue employed 412 sales reps and had made dramatic progress promoting higher doses: "for the first time since January 2008, OxyContin 80mg strength tablets exceeded the 40mg strength."
 The Sacklers had a detailed conversation with Sales VP Russell Gasdia about the staffing of the sales force, how many sales reps the company should employ, and how many prescribers each rep would visit each year.
 The Sacklers told sales executives to hire a new staff member who would contact prescribers electronically and would promote Purdue opioids through the deceptive website Partners Against Pain.

-181 - 255.
-Staff told the Sacklers that they received 122 tips to Purdue's compliance hotline during Q1 2009, and revealed one of them to an outside monitor.
+255. Staff told the Sacklers that they received 122 tips to Purdue's compliance hotline during Q1 2009, and revealed one of them to an outside monitor.
 Staff reported to the Sacklers that the compliance problems included improper use of OxyContin marketing materials and opioid savings cards.
-182

-256. In May, staff told the Sacklers

-.
-183 Because sales reps lobbying doctors poses a high risk of misconduct (no witnesses, and the rep is paid to increase opioid sales), the United States required that Purdue managers supervise sales reps in person at least 5 days each year.
-184 Purdue management disregarded that obligation
+256. In May, staff told the Sacklers that Purdue had violated its Corporate Integrity Agreement with the U.S. government by failing to supervise its sales reps.
+Because sales reps lobbying doctors poses a high risk of misconduct (no witnesses, and the rep is paid to increase opioid sales), the United States required that Purdue managers supervise sales reps in person at least 5 days each year.
+Purdue management disregarded that obligation and did not even set

-179 2009-04-16 Board report, pgs.
+&lt;sup>179 2009-04-16 Board report, pgs.
 5, 28, PDD9316100601, -624.

-182 2009-04-16 Board report, pgs.
+&lt;sup>182 2009-04-16 Board report, pgs.
 24-25, PDD9316304336-337.

-183 2009-05-08 corporate compliance quarterly report to the Board 1Q09, slide 6, PPLPC029000274906.
+&lt;sup>183 2009-05-08 corporate compliance quarterly report to the Board 1Q09, slide 6, PPLPC029000274906.

-184 Purdue Corporate Integrity Agreement section III.K.
+&lt;sup>184 Purdue Corporate Integrity Agreement section III.K.